Feeling like you might want to self-injure/self harm? Here are some ideas for things that might help.

 If you prefer, copies are available to buy at Amazon

 Please note: We are unable to take orders for Rainbow Journals through the TESS text and email support service.

 A booklet of poetry by young women with experience of self-injury.

 Self-help for self-injury booklet

 Self-help for Self-injury is a booklet for any woman who is struggling with self-injury.
 It aims to help you understand and tackle what causes you to want to hurt yourself.
 Price £5.00.
-Ordered a copy by printing off our publications list (pdf) and selecting this booklet.
+Ordered a copy by printing off our order form (pdf) and selecting this booklet.

 Read some helpful information

 On our TESS page we have lots of information sheets on different aspects of self-injury including what it is, why people choose to do it, how to talk to others, how to stop and lots more.